serverless/serverless/docs/providers/README.md

 # Serverless Infrastructure Providers

-Under the hood, the serverless framework is deploying your code to a cloud provider like AWS, Microsoft Azure, Apache OpenWhisk or Google Cloud functions.
+Under the hood, the Serverless Framework is deploying your code to a cloud provider like AWS, Microsoft Azure, Google Cloud Platform, Apache OpenWhisk, Cloudflare Workers, or a Kubernetes-based solution like Kubeless.

 <div class="docsSections">
   <div class="docsSection">